 RangeOfSounds.com is reader-supported.
 We may earn a small commission through products purchased using links on this page.

 So often, we listen to music as a stimulant.
-We crave the rhythm, the melody.
-We want to feel inspired to sing, move, dance.
-Ambient music shows the unique power of music, the seemingly magical quality, because it exists for the opposite reason.
+We crave the rhythm, the melody…and of course the deep bass.
+We want to feel inspired to sing, move, and dance.
+Ambient music shows the unique power of music, the seemingly magical quality because it exists for the opposite reason.
 Ambient music soothes and relaxes.

 The best way to get started is always to surround yourself with great influences.
-Visual artists do this with moodboards, so why shouldn’t musicians as well?
+Visual artists do this with mood boards, so why shouldn’t musicians as well?
 Listen to some of your favorite ambient music, and familiarize yourself with the aesthetics and feelings involved.

 And sometimes it could barely even be called music; more of a soundscape, with few traditional notes.
 That said, as you listen to more, you will notice the threads that run through ambient music.
-Try Terry Riley’s A Rainbow in Curved Air, The KLF’s Chill Out and one of my personal favorites, 猫 シ Corp. – A1 – Palm Mall.
+Try Terry Riley’s A Rainbow in Curved Air, The KLF’s Chill Out and one of my personal favorites, 猫 シ Corp:

-What Makes Music Ambient
+Understanding What Makes Ambient Music

 Ambient music moves, because all music does.
 But ambient music tends to move much more slowly.
 The tempos are slow, and ideas are repeated more times before shifting.
 There is not a focus on “capturing attention” or being “catchy.”